ManticoreGamesInc/platform-documentation/src/api/contexts.md

     - Server-only or client-only objects.
     - Random number generators with different seeds.
     - Logic based around local `time()`.

+## Nested Contexts

+You can nest multiple contexts; however, the outermost context is usually the only one that takes effect.
+There are two exceptions in which the child context is respected within a different context.
+The first is a child client or server context inside a static context.
+The second is child client or server context inside a local context.
+In all other cases, the child context is treated as a folder.

+## Context for Spawned Object

+When a script spawns an object, the object inherits the script's context by default.
+The [World.SpawnAsset](../api/world.md) function allows an optional parameter to set the spawned object's context.
+There are restrictions on setting an object's context such as spawning client only objects from a server script or networked objects from a client script.
+If an invalid context is specified, an error will be raised.

 ## Learn More